 He is a holder of an Authorized 8th degree Black Belt from the Japan Karate Federation, an authorized 7th degree Iaido Kyoshi from the Japan Kendo Federation, and Sokanryu Okinawan Kobudo Master’s degree.

-He also has shown his talents in Flower arrangement, Kodachi (short sword), and has been researching in Asayama Ichiden Ryu Jyujutsu.
-He is now his 80's.
+He was also very talented in Flower arrangement, Kodachi (short sword), and was researching in Asayama Ichiden Ryu Jyujutsu.